Walker (Star Wars): Analysis

-In episode 208 of Mythbusters, the Build Team (Grant Imahara, Kari Byron and Tory Belleci) tested the plausibility of the scene in Return of the Jedi wherein a swinging log trap destroyed an AT-ST. The team determined that the logs in the scene each weighed approximately 10,000 lbs and were swung at a 45 degree angle at the walker, impacting with the energy equivalent of around two megajoules.
+In episode 208 of MythBusters, the Build Team (Grant Imahara, Kari Byron and Tory Belleci) tested the plausibility of the scene in Return of the Jedi wherein a swinging log trap destroyed an AT-ST. The team determined that the logs in the scene each weighed approximately 10,000 lbs and were swung at a 45 degree angle at the walker, impacting with the energy equivalent of around two megajoules.
 To test this in real life, the team created a swinging log rig out of telephone poles and, after shoring the structure up with steel reinforcement, swung replica logs at an armored truck.
 The team declared the myth plausible when the logs succeeded in punching the truck's side panels off its frame.

 All Terrain Tactical Enforcer (AT-TE)

 The All Terrain Tactical Enforcer, or AT-TE walker, is a mechanized infantry combat vehicle used by the Grand Army of the Republic ground forces.
-Having six grappling legs and a low centre of gravity, this armoured walker could navigate any terrain – even climbing vertical cliffs.
+Having six grappling legs and a low centre of gravity, this armored walker could navigate any terrain – even climbing vertical cliffs.
 It appears in Attack of the Clones, Revenge of the Sith, The Clone Wars multimedia campaign, Star Wars Battlefront II and in the early episodes from the second season of Star Wars Rebels.